 A city’s scar becomes a signature urban park

 The park’s lush lawns march up and down the small hills of this arid city, kept green with reclaimed water from a nearby treatment plant.
 Solar-powered lamps light up the walkways at night.
 And in the afternoons, when children come home from school, the park is typically busy with families out walking, biking, exercising or just gathering in the park’s many social spaces.

 La Línea Verde is the brainchild of Lorena Martínez, the mayor of Aguascalientes until just a few weeks ago.
-Located 525 km (325 miles) northwest of Mexico City, the city had already spruced up its colonial-era downtown with pedestrian malls and museums to attract tourists who flock here in July for Mexico’s largest open-air state fair.
+Located 525 km (325 miles) northwest of Mexico City, the city had already spruced up its colonial-era downtown with pedestrian malls and museums to attract tourists who flock here in springtime for Mexico’s largest open-air state fair.